-Of course, there are a number of shops in tourist areas of Japan, including Tokyo, Kyoto and Osaka, where you’ll find a huge assortment of Japanese kitchen knives just waiting to be taken home with you, but if you don’t go into the experience with at least a little knowledge about what to look for when purchasing a Japanese chef knife, you have a high probability of walking away with the wrong one for you.
+Whether you’re planning to buy Japanese kitchen knives in Japan or at home, if you don’t have the proper knowledge about what to look for when purchasing a Japanese chef knife, you have a high probability of walking away with the wrong knife for you.

 How to Choose the Best Japanese Chef Knives

-We’ve put together a list of important criteria to look for when you choose the best Japanese chef knife.
+We’ve put together a list of important criteria to look for to select the best Japanese chef knife.
 Once you’ve read through this list, you’ll be more familiar with the types of Japanese kitchen knives that are available and you’ll be primed and ready to purchase one that suits you.

 Stainless Steel vs Carbon Steel